 - When adding images to a number of similar items use the same angle for each Show on Search image, if possible (for example a 3/4 view for model cars with the front of the car on the left).

-- Ideal photos have a white or transparent background, unless the item is white or almost white — in those cases a black background works best (we highly recommend remove.bg, a free website that does an excellent job in removing backgrounds).
+- Ideal photos have a white or transparent background (we highly recommend remove.bg, a free website that does an excellent job in removing backgrounds), unless the item itself is white or almost white — in those cases a black background works best.

-- Photos in a diorama or of the item in a historical context (for example as a prop in a movie) are great as additional photos.
+- Photos in a diorama or of the item in a historical context (for example as a prop in a movie) are great as additional photos (see Artistry Photos above).